Gladys0795/Machine-Learning-Project/README.md

 Feature engineering & importance
 •	Apply the leakage audit to keep only pre-outcome predictors.
 • Create new features if required
-•	Identify key drivers via correlation, Random Forest importance and SHAP.
+•	Identify key drivers via correlation, Random Forest importance, and SHAP.
 Model development, comparison & evaluation
 •	Train multiple classifiers and compare them on a held-out test set.
 •	Evaluate with class-aware metrics and inspect the confusion matrix.
 Business interpretation
-•	Translate results into recommendations on storage, handling and packaging.
+•	Translate results into recommendations on storage, handling, and packaging.

-**🧠MACHINE LEARNING MODEL**
+**MACHINE LEARNING MODEL**

 Several supervised learning algorithms will be evaluated, including: